torisrobloxmarket-lang/Siounsniojsipjns/README.md

             end
         end

+    end)
+end)

-        -- AI FARM
+-- AI FARM COROUTINE (Fixes Lag & Spam) task.spawn(function()
+    while task.wait(0.5) do
+        pcall(function()
-        if RyuConfig.AIFarm then
+            if not RyuConfig.AIFarm then return end
+            local char = LocalPlayer.Character
+            local hrp = char and char:FindFirstChild("HumanoidRootPart")
+            local hum = char and char:FindFirstChildOfClass("Humanoid")
+            if not char or not hrp or not hum or hum.Health <= 0 then return end

             if not aiTarget or not aiTarget.Parent or not aiTarget:FindFirstChild("HumanoidRootPart") or aiTarget:FindFirstChild("Humanoid").Health <= 0 then
                 local d = math.huge
                 for _, p in pairs(Players:GetPlayers()) do